MicrosoftDocs/fabric-docs/docs/data-science/retail-recommend-model.md

   - build-2023
   - ignite-2023
 ms.date: 08/23/2023
-#customer intent: As a data scientist, I want to create a recommendation model to provide predictions.
+#customer intent: As a data scientist, I want to build a recommendation model so I can create personalized recommendations.
 ---

 # Tutorial: Create, evaluate, and score a recommendation system